paperclip-ui/paperclip/README.md

 ### What makes Paperclip different?

 Most other tools like Webflow are great for building websites and prototypes, and empowering everyone on your team to build in those space.
-Paperclip is tool to help empower everyone on your team to help build the actual product.
+Paperclip is tool to help empower everyone on your team to build the actual product.

 <!-- Here's how: